 Snowmobiling is an outdoor adventure sport with an element of inherent risk, and it is possible to be injured.
 Is it dangerous?
 No, but no reputable outfitter should tell you it is absolutely safe.
 The uncontrolled and sometimes unpredictable elements of the backcountry are part of the thrill.
 The terrain variability is a factor, but, statistically, you are more likely to be injured playing basketball.
 An experienced outfitter familiar with the varying conditions likely to be encountered can greatly minimize risks.
 The use of alcohol or illegal drugs before or during a trip is both illegal and forbidden.
 Anyone under the influence will be removed from a trip without refund.

 Wear your ski and snowboard clothing or winter weather clothing to keep you warm.
-We recommend sturdy shoes (boots), gloves, and warm layers.
-Ice Pirates provides complimentary helmets and goggles, that are thoroughly disinfected between each use.
-Due to COVID-19 precautions we are no longer offering guest gear such as: goggles, snow pants, jackets, boots and gloves.
-Goggles and gloves will be available for purchase on site.
-Ice Pirates encourages you to bring your own water and snacks on the trail.
+We recommend snow pants, jackets, boots, gloves and warm layers.
+Ice Pirates provides complimentary helmets that are thoroughly disinfected between each use.
+Goggles are required and will be available for purchase on-site.
+Ice Pirates encourages you to bring your own goggles, water and snacks on the trail.
 Sunscreen is recommended.

 Riding with Ice Pirates is easy and it does not require previous experience.
 The weight limit per snowmobile is 400 lbs.
 If you arrive at our location with a double sled booked and you exceed the weight limit then you will be automatically switched and charged for two single sleds.
 To operate your own snowmobile you must be sixteen with a valid drivers license; you must be eighteen to be a driver with a passenger.
 Ice Pirates requires all riders to be at least 4 years old.
 Otherwise, those who are young at heart are welcome!